How to invest in index funds

-Index fund investing has several benefits that makes it perfect for beginners.
+Index fund investing has several benefits that make it perfect for beginners.
 For example, they often charge low fees, require little maintenance and may provide built-in diversification.
 Plus, a simple portfolio of two to three index funds often provides enough diversification for the average investor.
 These funds are typically passively managed, meaning the investments are not selected by a human fund manager.
-Instead, they use an algorithm to track the performance of an index.
+Instead, they often aim to track the performance of an index such as the S&P 500.

 This is not to say index funds are without their shortfalls, of course.
 The biggest trade-off investors make with index funds is giving up most of the control over what is in their portfolio.
 Plus, they aren’t always as diverse as one might expect.